 This study reassesses a key piece of the quantitative evidence used to motivate the change in BCG vaccination policy in 2005.
-Our results provide new insights into the uncertainty of the previously published model predictions by including parameter uncertainty and measurement error.
-As the data on incidence rates in the ethnic White UK born in England and Wales were not available we considered two approaches to proxy them, and investigated multiple scenarios based on those explored by the JVCI BCG subgroup.
-The simulation approach used here is not the most accurate method for assessing the impact of ending the BCG schools’ scheme.
-However, it does provide an estimate that is based on the available data and on the framework used to inform policy making.
-This allowed the strength of some the quantitative evidence used in the decision-making process to be assessed.incorporated This would not have been possible if the impact had been assessed using only the observed data.
-A weakness of the modelling framework used in this study is that it did not include the whole population or age groups outside those directly affected by vaccination.
-Furthermore, heterogeneous mixing between these groups is likely to be important.
+Our results provide new insights into the uncertainty of the previously published model predictions by including parameter uncertainty and measurement error and updates these predictions using newly available data.
+As historical data on incidence rates in the ethnic White UK born in England and Wales were not available we considered two approaches to proxy them, and investigated multiple scenarios based on those explored by the JVCI BCG subgroup.
+The simulation approach used here is not the most accurate method for estimating the impact of ending the BCG schools scheme as it relies on numerous assumptions based on the available knowledge in 1987 and does not account for the role of non-White and non-UK born cases.
+However, the strength of this work is that the estimates were based on the framework used to inform policy making.
+This allowed the strength of model used in the decision-making process to be assessed once parameter uncertainty had been incorporated.
+This would not have been possible if the impact had been assessed using only the observed data or with a more complex model.
+It also allowed estimates based on updated data to be compared to historic estimates within the same framework.
+This would also not have been possible if a different framework had been used.
+As mentioned, a weakness of the model used in this study is that it did not include the whole population or age groups outside those directly affected by vaccination.
+Heterogeneous mixing between these groups is also likely to be an important consideration.
 The exclusion of these factors means that our results are conservative.
-A final limitation is that this study only considers the impact of ending the BCG schools’ scheme and not the impact of the introduction of the targeted neonatal vaccination program.
+A final limitation is that this study only considers the impact of ending the BCG schools scheme and not the impact of the introduction of the targeted neonatal vaccination program.
 This should be considered when evaluating the change in policy as a whole.